 334 North Senate

-William M. Plater is Executive Vice Chancellor and Dean of the Faculties Emeritus at Indiana University Purdue University Indianapolis (IUPUI) and Chancellor’s Professor Emeritus of Public Affairs, Philanthropic Studies, and English.
+William M. Plater is Executive Vice Chancellor and Dean of the Faculties Emeritus at IUPUI and Chancellor’s Professor Emeritus of Public Affairs, Philanthropic Studies, and English.
 From 2012 through 2014, he was Senior Advisor for International Affairs of the WASC Senior Colleges and Universities Commission, where he served as a Commissioner from 2005 through 2011.

 From 2012 to 2013, Plater served as senior advisor for education strategies at Course Networking, a learning technologies company providing global networking services for academic purposes through social media.
 He was a director of the management committee of Epsilen, a learning technologies company owned in majority share by the New York Times and senior advisor for education at Epsilen from 2010 to 2011.